HTTP-RPC/Kilo/README.md

 <img src="README/catalog-api.png" width="640px"/>

-Endpoints are grouped by resource path.
 Implementations can provide additional information about service types and operations using the `Description` annotation.
 For example:

 ```java
 @WebServlet(urlPatterns = {"/catalog/*"}, loadOnStartup = 1)